LiveHelperChat/doc/docs/chat/chat.md

 ## Take screenshot

 Operator also can see exactly what customer sees by taking screenshot of his screen.
+It only works for page where widget is embedded.

 ​![](/img/chat/screenshot-take.jpg)

 :::tip
 If you are working with sensitive information this permision should **not** be granted to operators.
 :::

 Required permissions